 Bioinformatics

-Raw sequencing data are automatically processed.
-We offer different levels of bioinformatic analysis.
+For WGM Classic and WGM Flex, the raw sequencing data are automatically processed.
+We offer different levels of bioinformatic analysis for those two products.
 The default level is Level 1.
 With increasing bioinformatic level, more data are delivered.
 All higher levels include the data from the lower levels.
-In addition to the data, and independent of the analysis level, a project report is generated.
+In addition to the data, and independent of the analysis level, a project report is generated

 Level 1: